viny1ortiz/MPPT-Arduino/README.md

-# Maximum Power Point Tracking (MPPT) controlled with ESP32
+# Maximum Power Point Tracking (MPPT) controlled with Arduino

 The MPPT is an algorithm used by solar charges to get the maximum power from a solar panel.
 On this university project, instead of using an actual solar panel the solar panel and the battery are simulated with simulating circuits.